White-Raven/PowerEdge-shutup/README.md

 ----------------
 *_G11 seem to lack CPU temps in the data you can pull and rely on.
-Beware of the comments about it in the script._
+Beware of the comments about it in the script, look for Delta A/E mode and Ambient mode._

 **_I was told it is also working on iDrac8 (G13) and iDrac9 (G14), but that beyond iDrac update 3.30.30.30 for G13 and 3.34.34.34 for G14, Dell has modified/removed the ability to control the fans via IMPI._